syncfusion-content/uwp-docs/uwp/Charts/EmptyPoints.md

 ## Display Empty Points

-You can show these empty points by setting the [`ShowEmptyPoints`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_ShowEmptyPoints) property as True.
-So we need to define the value for this empty points and that can be defined using [`EmptyPointValue`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_EmptyPointValue) property.
+You can show these empty points by setting the [`ShowEmptyPoints`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_ShowEmptyPoints) property to true.
+So we need to define the value for these empty points and that can be defined using [`EmptyPointValue`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_EmptyPointValue) property.

 This is an enum property having the following values: